 Yet, the online world is bursting at the seams with the scurrilous headlines.
 This is what happens when reckless papers and other news outlets self-medicate with provocation, without thinking of consequences.

 Newsflash: ADHD Can Create Entrenched Poverty

-In other words, the people suffering the most adverse affects of ADHD are those at the lower rungs of society, with neurogenetic nature and environmental nurture compounding the trauma generation after generation.
+In other words, the people suffering the most adverse effects of ADHD are often stuck at the lower rungs of society; Neurogenetic nature and environmental nurture compound the trauma generation after generation.

-But the fact remains: Even with better circumstances, many of these young children will still have ADHD, their parents will have it, and most likely their grandparents, too.
-No matter how many “hands up” they are given, a certain percentage will be unlikely to make good use of opportunities until their ADHD and commonly co-existing conditions are managed.
-This is as true for highly impaired children in the lower rungs of the socioeconomic strata as well as the highest rungs.
+Having a “hand up” is important.
+Improving pre-conception and pre-natal nutrition is important.
+Yet, a certain percentage will be unlikely to make good use of opportunities until their ADHD and commonly co-existing conditions are managed.
+This is as true for highly impaired children in the lower rungs of the socioeconomic strata as well as those in the highest rungs.